Heltonville, Indiana

-Heltonville is an unincorporated community in Pleasant Run Township, Lawrence County, Indiana, United States.
+Heltonville is a census-designated place in Pleasant Run Township, Lawrence County, Indiana, United States.

 History

 Heltonville was platted in 1845.
 It was named for its founder, Andrew Helton, who had opened a store at the site some time before 1839.
 The Heltonville post office was established in 1846.

 Education

 Heltonville Elementary School, a school for students in kindergarten through fifth grade, educates approximately 100 students per year.
 In 2013, Heltonville Elementary received a rating of "1" out of 5 by the Indiana Department of Education.

+Demographics

+The United States Census Bureau delineated Heltonville as a census designated place in the 2022 American Community Survey.